shripada/cc-git-experiments/readme.md

 ## git status

-This command `git status` is an important command, that will show you what files are changed, what files are in untracked mode, and what files have been placed already in staging area.
+This command `git status` is a command, that will show you what files are changed, what files are in untracked mode, and what files have been placed already in staging area.